 If you, or someone you know, are at risk due to government advice to stay at home, there are various sources which can provide help.

-- Please see Queen Mary Report and Support page for a comprehensive list of support available for individuals at risk of relationship or familial abuse and/or domestic violence here.
+Refer to Queen Mary's Report and Support page for a comprehensive list of support available for individuals at risk of relationship or familial abuse and/or domestic violence.

-We are currently living through unprecedented times, which may cause some distress, anxiety and uncertainty.
+We are currently experiencing much change in our lives , which may cause some distress or anxiety.
 It is well established that for many that live with anxiety, a common characteristic is that of having an inability to tolerate uncertainty.

 For individuals with anxiety the whole situation may feel extra daunting and worrying and with the extensive media coverage, it’s understandable that some people may feel overwhelmed.

-You may also be suffering for anxiety relating to health, finances, working from home, loneliness or other areas of your life.
+You may also be experiencing anxious thoughts and feelings relating to health, finances, working from home, loneliness or grief.

 Some of the below resources may help you manage your anxiety and help you improve your mental health and wellbeing.